heidisu/actor-invaders/README.md

 ![The different states of the Game](img/gamestate.png "The different states of the game")

-Instead of having conditionals and flags to decide wether the actor should react to the the different messages or not, it will be better to keep the states clean and separate from each other.
+Instead of having conditionals and flags to decide whether the actor should react to the the different messages or not, it will be better to keep the states clean and separate from each other.
 For that we will use the [`become`](https://doc.akka.io/docs/akka/2.5/actors.html) functionality to move between the states.
 * Make two `Receive` objects in the `Game` actor, one for when the game has not yet started, and one for when the `Game` is playing, you can for instance call them `idle` and `playing`.
 * The idle `Recieve` should only react to `Start` messages, and when it receive such a message it should create the `Player` actor, and then become the playing `Receive`.
   * The player actor can be created by`getContext().actorOf(Player.props(), "player")` You are in the context on the `Game` actor, so the player actor will be a child of the `Game` actor, with the name "player".